Skip to content

 Show Transitive or Intransitive

 In contrast, intransitive verbs do not require a direct object to complete their meaning.
-These verbs express action or describe a state without transferring it to an object.
+They can stand alone in a sentence without needing anything to receive the action.
 For instance, in the sentence “He sleeps peacefully,” the verb “sleeps” is intransitive because it does not have a direct object.
-The verb stands alone and conveys the action of sleeping without needing an object to complete the sentence.
+The action of sleeping is complete in itself and does not require any additional elements.

 Download and Print show transitive or intransitive Listed below